nfarina/sonos-control/README.md

 - Sparkle key pair generated via `generate_keys` and stored in your keychain under the `SPARKLE_KEY_ACCOUNT` from `sparkle-config.sh`
 - GitHub Pages enabled on your fork, serving from `main/docs`

-## Notes

-### F8 + system media keys

-macOS owns the hardware F8 media key by default — it routes to the system media player (Music.app).
-For `F8` to reach Sonos Control, enable **System Settings → Keyboard → "Use F1, F2, etc. keys as standard function keys"**.

-If you'd rather keep F8 as the system media key, you can rebind to anything else in Settings → Shortcuts. `⌃⌥⌘P` is a good alternative.

-### Sandbox is off

-SSDP multicast requires unsandboxed networking, so `ENABLE_APP_SANDBOX = NO`.
-The Sparkle framework is signed with hardened runtime.
-The app has no filesystem access beyond `~/Library/Application Support/SonosControl/` (logs).

-### Limitations

-- No multi-room source switching (each group plays one source — the primary).
-- No queue management UI (favorites/streams replace the queue when picked).
-- No search.
-- No iOS/iPad version.

-By design — this is a 99%-case controller, not a full Sonos app.

 ## License